-The bulk of the neighborhood is made up of a variety of architectural styles including American Craftsman, California Bungalow, Colonial Revival, Dutch Colonial, Mediterranean, Spanish Colonial and Victorian-Craftsman Transitional styles.
-The first home built in the neighborhood was in 1908 and most of the rest were built between the ‘10s and ‘30s.
+The bulk of the neighborhood is made up of a variety of architectural styles including American Craftsman, California Bungalow, Colonial Revival, Dutch Colonial, Mediterranean, Spanish Colonial, and Victorian-Craftsman Transitional styles.
+The oldest home built in the neighborhood, at 715 Norton Avenue, was in 1907.
+Most of the rest were built between the 1912 and 1929.
 A number are listed as Los Angeles Historic-Cultural Landmarks.

-Although a few Wilshire Park residents have accepted the realities of California and thus xeriscaped their lawns, many of the homeowners attempted to transplant the appearance of where they’d come from to the area and a large number of the homes still feature rose gardens and lush, green lawns.
-If not for the palm trees, the large magnolias and oaks, the sycamore-shaded neighborhood could pass for somewhere in the Middle West.
+Although a few Wilshire Park residents have accepted the ecological realities of California and thus xeriscaped their lawns, many of the homeowners have attempted to transplant temperate aesthetics to our semi-arid chaparral.
+Thus a large number of the homes still feature rose gardens and lush, green lawns.
+If not for the palms, the large magnolias, and the western oaks; the sycamore-shaded neighborhood could probably pass for somewhere in the Middle West.

-Situated three miles south of downtown Hollywood and five miles west of downtown Los Angeles, the Mid-Wilshire area was in a prime position in the 1930s and it was at the peak of its association with the film industry, leading to the area being known as “The Upper East Side of the West Coast.”
-The Ambassador Hotel, the Brown Derby, the Cocoanut Grove club, Perino’s and the Wiltern Theater were/are attractions which no doubt contributed to the association.
+Situated three miles south of Downtown Hollywood and five miles west of Downtown Los Angeles, the Mid-Wilshire area was in a prime position in the 1930s and it was at the peak of its association with the film industry, leading to the area being cumbersomely referred to as “The Upper East Side of the West Coast.”
+The nearby Ambassador Hotel, the Brown Derby, the Cocoanut Grove club, Perino’s, and the Wiltern Theater were/are attractions that no doubt contributed to the association.

-In the pre-war era, the neighborhood was also home to bandleader Harry James and his wife, singer Louise Tobin, lived there as well as violinist Jan Rubini and screenwriter Joseph L. Mankiewicz.
-Following World War II, the southland population largely moved to the suburbs.
-In the 1940s and ‘50s, though most of the Hollywood crowd had moved away from the city center, Wilshire Park was still home to several notables.
-Don McLaughlin, star of old time radio program Counterspy lived on Norton Avenue.
+In the pre-World War II era, the neighborhood was also home to bandleader Harry James and his wife, singer Louise Tobin.
+Violinist Jan Rubini and screenwriter Joseph L. Mankiewicz also lived there.
+Following World War II, the southland population largely moved to newer, further flung suburbs.
+In the 1940s and ‘50s, though, Wilshire Park was still home to several notables.
+Don McLaughlin, star of the old-time radio program Counterspy, lived on Norton Avenue.
 Screenwriter/director Jules Dassin lived on Bronson.